Perevalov/qa_chatbots_exercises/exercise_3/README.md

 ]
 ```

+Get inspired with the queries from the [example variant](https://github.com/Perevalov/qa_chatbots_exercises/blob/7d4984a6e8a218a3f657c83a7235f06e8f12ca9d/exercise_3/variant_example/README.md).

 Please, check that you don't have any errors.

 NOTE: Despite, DBpedia and Wikidata are general domain knowledge graphs, not all the information that exists in one of them also present in the another.